We’ve moved 8 times but now we’re ‘home’

 And it was the very last house they saw that week that turned out to be the one.
 “It was actually on our way home and it was head and shoulders above everything else we’d seen,” Brian remembers.
 “Mind you it was also more expensive than everything else we’d seen – but it was fantastic.
 It also turned out to be in a great location in a lovely village with a great school and nursery for the girls.”

-With this in mind, having lived in Preston for just over a year they decided they needed to make one more (hopefully) final move.
-“Our ultimate goal was to settle somewhere permanently for the girls – somewhere they could grow up and call home,” says Helen.
-And that place, they concluded, would be Ryton near Newcastle where Brian grew up and where most of his family still lived – and where local house prices meant they could live mortgage-free.
+So after just one year in Preston, realising it wasn’t quite what they were looking for, they decided to make one more (hopefully final) move.
+“Our ultimate goal was to settle somewhere permanently.
+We desperately wanted somewhere the girls could grow up and really call home,” says Helen.
+And that place, they concluded, would be Ryton near Newcastle.
+It was where Brian had grown up and where most of his family still lived – and, importantly for them, where local house prices meant they could live mortgage-free.

-“We deliberately chose a house that was a lot cheaper so that we could do the work ourselves to create our dream home and not worry about mortgage repayments,” Helen explains.
+“We deliberately chose a house that was on the cheaper end and we’d planned to do any work ourselves, where possible, so that we could create our dream home without worrying about mortgage repayments,” Helen explains.
 “We liked this house as soon as we viewed it – it’s about 400 yards from where Brian grew up and it was a really nice square house on a detached plot and we could see the potential of what it could be.
 We knew exactly what we wanted to do because of the house in Aberdeen which had worked so well for us.
 So the extension and the way we developed our current house was very much based on the house in Aberdeen.”

 They picked up their house in Ryton for £140,000 which left them with plenty for Brian to finally be let loose on a project.

 “The original house was approx. 88 sqm and the extension was 100 sqm so we’ve more than doubled the size of the house,” says Brian.
-This involved knocking down three lean-to extensions and adding a single storey on either side and double storey to the rear – they now have four bedrooms including a fabulous master with en suite plus a stylish family bathroom and a high-spec open plan kitchen and pantry.
+It wasn’t a small project by any means – it involved knocking down three lean-to extensions and adding a single storey on either side and double storey to the rear.
+It was worth the work though and they now have four bedrooms, including a fabulous master with en suite, a stylish and roomy family bathroom and a high-spec open plan kitchen and pantry.

 Brian agrees.
 “We’ve lived in lots of houses and we’ve liked them all, some of them have been cracking houses, but this is the first one for me that’s truly ‘home’.”